- in Grouped Reviews by Mal Warwick

 Since I began writing Mal Warwick on Books in 2010, I’ve read and reviewed more than 200 popular books in the categories of history, current affairs, and biography.
 Most of them cast light on the history of the United States.
 Here, I’ve listed my 20 top picks for understanding American history.
 They’re arranged in alphabetical order by the authors’ last names.
 Each title and author is followed by the name and link for its review.
-Below this list you’ll find more than 60 others you may also find illuminating.
+Below this list you’ll find 100 others you may also find illuminating.

-Included among the 80+ titles are books by such prominent authors as Robert A. Caro, T. J. Stiles, Erik Larson, Adam Hochschild, Paul Kennedy, and Stephen Kinzer.
+Included among the 120 titles are books by such prominent authors as Robert A. Caro, T. J. Stiles, Erik Larson, Adam Hochschild, Paul Kennedy, and Stephen Kinzer.

 As you’ll see, one of the 20 top books in this post is a novel.
 All the rest are nonfiction, except where otherwise noted in the lists of runners-up that follow.

-This post was updated on January 20, 2021.
+This post was updated on September 11, 2024.

 The top 20 books for understanding American history